ASHOKKUMAR-K/Machine-Learning-Projects/README.md

 This repository will consists of the machine learning projects which was done by me.
 <h1 style="align:center">Iris Classification<h1>

-**Want to know more about Iris Classification, click [here](https://medium.com/@Ashok_kumar_K/iris-species-classification-machine-learning-model-8d7fa4e48f81) to see my blog on medium**
+Want to know more about Iris Classification, click [here](https://medium.com/@Ashok_kumar_K/iris-species-classification-machine-learning-model-8d7fa4e48f81) to see my blog on medium.

-**Want to explore my code, click [here](https://github.com/ASHOKKUMAR-K/Machine-Learning-Projects/tree/master/Iris) to have a look on my github**
+Want to explore my code, click [here](https://github.com/ASHOKKUMAR-K/Machine-Learning-Projects/tree/master/Iris) to have a look on my github.

 <img src="Iris/blog_images/petal_sepal_length.png" alt="Petal and Sepal Length">
 <img src="Iris/blog_images/model_performance.png" alt="Model Performance">